Amstrad: Launch of Sky and Astra Satellite

+With the addition of the Astra 1B TV satellite in May 1991 even more TV programs were available in Central Europe.
+In former East Germany as well as in the parts of former West Germany that had no access to cable TV, the affordable Amstrad receiver with the typical black mesh minidish were sold in large numbers.

+Restructuring in the 1990s

 In the early 1990s, Amstrad began to focus on portable computers rather than desktop computers.
 In 1990, Amstrad tried to enter the video game console market with the Amstrad GX4000, similar to what Commodore did at the same time with the C64 GS.
 The console, based on the Amstrad 464 Plus hardware, was a commercial failure, because it used outdated technology, and most games available for it were straight ports of CPC games that could be purchased for much less in their original format.

 In 1993, Amstrad was licensed by Sega to produce a system which was similar to the Sega TeraDrive, going by the name of the Amstrad Mega PC, to try to regain their image in the gaming market.
 The system didn't succeed as well as expected, mostly due to its high initial retail price of £999.
 In that same year, Amstrad released the PenPad, a PDA similar to the Apple Newton, and released only weeks before it.
 It was a commercial failure, and had several technical and usability problems.
 It lacked most features that the Apple Newton included, but had a lower price at $450.

 As Amstrad began to concentrate less on computers and more in communication, they purchased several telecommunications businesses including Betacom, Dancall Telecom, Viglen Computers, and modem manufacturer Dataflex Design Communications, bought out of liquidation, during the early 1990s.
 The company also established a direct marketing channel, Amstrad Direct, in late 1994 and announced 486- and Pentium-based products including an "All-in-One Multimedia PC" with built-in television tuner, infra-red remote control, amplifier and speakers.
 A pen-based personal digital assistant with support for a PCMCIA-based modem, the InfoPad, was also unveiled with a September 1995 launch scheduled.